marko-pi/MCP4728/README.md

 # MCP4728
-Raspberry Pi library for the MCP4728 chip.
+Raspberry Pi library for the MCP4728 Quad DAC chip.
 It allows
 - reading/writing the address by bitbanging at three arbitrary GPIO pins,
 - changing the output voltages by kernel procedures on both i2c-0 and i2c-1 busses.